fayeli/biojs-vis-bonestagram/README.md

 #### .start()

-The 'start' method is responsible for starting the bonestagram visualisation
+The 'start' method is responsible for starting the bonestagram visualisation.

 How to use this method